thegetty/quire-docs/CONTRIBUTING.md

 - [Propose a new section or edit](https://github.com/gettypubs/quire/issues/new)
 - [Find an existing issue](https://github.com/gettypubs/quire/issues?q=is%3Aissue+is%3Aopen+label%3Aquire-website)
-- Read the Quire Documentation Style Guide -- TK
+- Read the Quire Documentation Style Guide — *in progress*

 ### Translate the Documentation